shrianshChari/dotfiles/README.md

 <hr>

-### To-do:
+### Prerequisites:
-- Configure installation of packages that come from websites
+- You are installing on Linux (presumably Debian/Ubuntu-based distros)
+- You already have installed `git`.

 ### Completed: ###
-- Scripts that install packages from apt - Installation of Atom packages
+- Scripts that install packages from `apt` and `snap`
+- Installation of Atom packages
 - Created symlinks for `bashrc`, `gitconfig`, and either `bash_profile` or `profile`
-- For scripts that use apt, make sure that you can use other package managers (`rpm`, `pacman`, etc.)
+- Stopped bothering with other package managers, focused only on `apt` and `snap`
-- Made updating packages optional (though I'm not very familiar with updating package list on non-Ubuntu distros)
+- Made updating packages optional